ctrlship

 Analytics.
 Visitor data: where they come from, which pages they visit, bounce rate.
 Enable it in your Vercel dashboard, then tell Claude “add Vercel Analytics to my project.”
 One component, done.

 Speed Insights.
-How fast your site loads for real people on real phones.
+How fast your site loads for real visitors on real devices.
 Not a simulation.

 Custom domain.
 Vercel gives you yourproject.vercel.app immediately, which is fine for testing and sharing.
 When you want a real domain, buy one from any registrar - Vercel sells them directly, but Cloudflare and Namecheap are popular too.
 Then tell Claude “connect my domain to Vercel” and it’ll walk you through the DNS setup.
 Mine took five minutes.